Timing is everything, especially when it comes to determining how to start an affiliate program for your business.

 1. The Best Referrals Come From People Who Know Your Program

-Sure, anyone can share an affiliate link… but the highest conversion rates come from individuals who have experience with your program (or services and courses) and can give a genuine account of it to their network.
+Sure, anyone can share an affiliate link… but the highest conversion rates come from individuals who have experience with your program (or services and courses) and can give a genuine account of it to their network of trusted relationships.

 People see through a make-me-money-fast scheme, whether it’s coming from your mouth or the mouth of your affiliate partners.